top of page

 Romaji: Boku wa ikanai sa / ikenai Country Road

-Cultural Nuance: "Even if there is a road leading to my hometown, I will not go.
-I cannot go."
+Cultural Nuance: "Even if there is a path leading back to my hometown, I will not go.
+I cannot go down that country road."

 7. 明日は いつもの僕さ 帰りたい 帰れない